Can I Use a Generator to Run AC?

-The months of July, August and September tend to be when the potential for tropical activity rapidly ramps up along coastal areas of the Gulf of Mexico and Atlantic Ocean.
-Since 2016, more than a half-dozen tropical systems have directly hit or impacted Florida, leaving many Florida and south Georgia residents investing in portable generators to power parts of their home during a power outage.
+From June to November, the potential for tropical activity rapidly ramps up along coastal areas of the Gulf of Mexico and Atlantic Ocean.
+As a result, many Florida and South Georgia residents have invested in portable generators to power parts of their home during a power outage.
+With the power out and temperatures rising, many residents wonder, “Can I use a generator to run AC?”

 Before powering anything from your generator, you should ensure that your appliances have a proper connection to your generator.
 In most cases, this is through your circuit breaker box.
 This requires the use of a transfer switch that needs to be connected to your breaker box.
 You can then plug a portable generator to your transfer switch connection and flip on the breakers that power the appliances you plan to use.